Exclusive Interview: Best Seller Author Prasenjit Paul on Stock Investing!

 Brief Introduction About Prasenjit Paul

-He is an investor, entrepreneur, and a best-selling author.
-His book ‘How to avoid loss and earn consistently in the stock market?’ is currently the best-selling book on Amazon.
+Prasenjit Paul is an Equity investor, Entrepreneur, and as mentioned earlier, the author of the book ‘How to avoid loss and earn consistently in the stock market?’.
+This book was first published on 14 July 2015 (First Edition).

-He started investing from an age of 18.
-Due to his passion for stock market, he left his job at IBM on the first day to pursue his dreams in the investing world.
-Fast forward few years, and today he is running a successful equity advisory firm- Paul asset with clients from over 18 countries.
+If we look into Prasenjit’s Background, he is a software engineer by qualification with a bachelor of engineering degree from IIEST, Shibpur.
+Prasenjit started investing at an age of 18.
+Due to his passion for the stock market, he left his job at IBM on the first day to pursue his dreams in the investing world.
+Fast forward a few years, currently, he works as an Equity Analyst and is running a successful Equity advisory firm- Paul Asset Consultant Private Limited, with clients from over 18 countries.

 Q. Hi Prasenjit.
 My first question to you is an obvious one- How did you enter the world of investing?

 While I was 18, my father told me about the stock market.
 After that reading books like “Rich Dad Poor Dad” and few others made me determined for taking the stock market very seriously.

 Since then, I had spent my entire college life learning various aspects of the stock market.
 Although I was pursuing B. Tech in Information Technology, still I had completed around 25-30 books and countless websites related to the stock market.